csivitu/ctf-challenges/miscellaneous/Mafia/README.md

 - [ans.py](./ans.py)

 ```
-You were just caught holding hands with a girl, bribe the Red Tag Anna to get away unscathed and with the flag.
+The CTF Mafia wants to remove the competition (i.e.you) to again have monopoly over flags.
+Bribe the Mafia to get away unscathed and with the flag.

 ```